Ranked #1 Children's Hospital by U.S. News & World Report

-If your child’s liver disease is no longer responding to treatment, or your child has acute liver failure, a liver transplant may be an option to give him a longer and healthier life.
+If your child’s liver disease is no longer responding to treatment or your child has acute liver failure, a liver transplant may be an option to offer a longer and healthier life.
 A liver transplant is an operation performed to replace a diseased liver with a healthy liver or segment of a healthy liver.

 Our Liver Transplant Program evaluates infants, children and adolescents with end-stage liver disease who may be candidates for transplants, and we care for them before and after the transplant.
 We work closely with Boston Children’s Center for Childhood Liver Disease.

-Whether your child needs a whole organ transplant, reduced-size liver transplant, split liver transplant or living donor transplant, he is in good hands with us.
+Whether your child needs a whole-organ transplant, reduced-size liver transplant, split-liver transplant or living-donor transplant, he or she is in good hands with us.
 Your child’s team includes: